 Believe me, the more shorter hikes you and your family can do before the overnight hiking trip, the more kinks you’ll be able to iron out.
 Use your shorter shorter hikes to answer these following questions and considerations:

 Shoes: How do everyone’s shoes feel?
 Are shoes good for slippery mud, large and small rocks, water on the trail or rain?
 Do the shoes dry quickly?
 Should you bring extra footwear?
 Sandals, rainboots – in case shoes do get wet.
-Are there any red spots on anyone’s feet or blisters?
+Are there any red spots or blisters on anyone’s feet?

 Packs: How are backpacks fitting?
 Try them out with weight added.
 Are they comfortable or do adjustments need to be made?
 Can you hold enough gear in all the backpacks?

 Child Carriers: Is the baby comfortable and happy?
 Is the carrier fitting the wearer properly?
 Is there cover for sun or rain and do any adjustments or modifications need to be made when baby falls asleep in the carrier?